Florida Memory Care Facilities

 Find Memory Care in Florida

-Search 3,097 dementia & Alzheimer's homes
+Search 3,097 dementia, Alzheimer's and assisted living homes

 Despite being one of the most sought-after states in the nation for senior living, Florida remains impressively affordable.
 In fact, prices for dementia care in Florida rank within the Top 10 cheapest across the U.S. It is impossible to beat the quality, affordability, pleasant weather, and exclusive communities dedicated to all types of Florida senior living - independent living communities, assisted living, nursing homes and dementia care homes.